MohithJagannadham/SuperCompressor/README.md

 To restore a file back to its original loss-free state, swap to the --decompress flag:

 Bash
-./build/compressor --decompress --input massive.bin --output restored.txt --algo lzw
+./build/compressor --decompress --input archive.bin --output restored.txt --algo lzw
 Running the Automated Test Suite
 To verify the functional correctness of the bit-stream mechanics, Huffman encoding parameters, and LZW dictionary traversal, run the standalone native test binary directly: